Keyboard shortcuts

 laurus create index --schema schema.toml

-# Step 3: Start the MCP server (done automatically by Claude)
+# Step 3: Register the MCP server with Claude Code

 Workflow 2: AI-driven index creation